Meghshyams/chromextensition-/README.md

 - When you click on facebook icon after installing this extension on your chrome browser, it will automatically redirect to JobsLIV facebook page and same for others icon.

-> Language Used
+> Language Used:

 - JSON
 - HTML
 - CSS

-Note: The live demo of this aplication is not available at the moments as it still in review process at Chrome Extension.
+Note: The live demo of this aplication is not available at the moment as it still in review process at Chrome Extension.
 Once it get publish I will provide the link.

 Contribute ?
-Pull Request!
+Pull a Request!